What Is Precision Ag?

 Good technology should work for you.
 If you’re going to spend the money on new seeding, spraying and harvesting monitors, you need to calibrate the machines regularly, organize the data, ensure it’s accurate and then act on what the data tells you.

-Just like any piece of equipment on your farm, PA technologies need to be maintained and loved if you’re going to get the most out of them.
+Just like any piece of equipment on your farm, PA technologies need to be maintained in order to maximize their full potential.

-On top of that, you should also understand how different PA technologies can work together, giving you the best results.
+In addition, it’s important to understand how different PA technologies can work together in order to give you the best results.
 For example, a seed monitoring system like the Field-IQ™ Crop Input Control System can be used in conjunction with a guidance display system like the GFX-750™ Display or the TMX-2050™ Display.
 When used together, you can accurately monitor and map your fields in real-time and correct problems as they arise.
-You can also simplify precision ag data management by using a farm management software platform that connects to other data sources.
+You can also simplify precision ag data management by using features like Autosync™ that connects to other data sources.

 - Don’t be afraid to make mistakes